 - how your treatment is given

-- how often you need to attend the hospital and whether you need to stay overnight
+- where you have your treatment and whether you need to stay overnight

-- any side effects you might develop, including late effects (side effects that develop months or years after treatment)
+- any side effects or late effects (side effects that develop months or years after treatment) you might develop

-- what to look out for and where to get help if you have any problems during your treatment.
+- where to get help if you have any problems during your treatment.

 We have compiled a list of questions to ask about lymphoma, including questions about treatment, that you might find useful.

-If you have any questions after your consultation, get in touch with your medical team.
-You can leave a message and they will call you back if they are not available to speak to you straightaway.
+If you have any questions about your treatment, get in touch with your medical team.
 If you haven’t been given a contact number for your specialist nurse or another member of your medical team, ask for it.
 You can contact your hospital switchboard if you don’t have a contact number.